The Ultimate Wedding Checklist – 99 Tasks To The Big Day!

 #10.
 Agree on a broad budget, so you can plan expenses accordingly

-#11.
-Start organising your guest list by functions, plan to stay for out-station guests and think about logistics
+#12.
+Start organizing your guest list by functions, plan to stay for out-station guests, and think about logistics

-#13.
+#14.
 Block the venues.
-It’s hard to find a good venue so get this finalised ASAP
+It’s hard to find a good venue so get this finalized ASAP

-#16.
-Shortlist your honeymoon destination and finalise the date.
+#17.
+Shortlist your honeymoon destination and finalize the date.

 Wedding Checklist 3: The Vendors

-#20.
+#21.
 Photographer: Going for candid?
 Need Videos?
 Pre-wedding shoot?
-Get someone who fits in all your requirements
+Get someone who fits all your requirements

-#23.
+#24.
 Designers: Are you a Sabyasachi bride or DIY fashionista?
-Find your style match and finalise your wedding outfit
+Find your style match and finalize your wedding outfit

-#26.
+#27.
 Mehendi Artists: You’ll need them for your guests as well as for yourself.
-Get a headcount and get booking.
+Get a headcount and get a booking.

 Wedding Checklist 4: Getting Fit & Fab